If you’re a beleaguered parent tired who yearns for more creative school fundraisers, you’re in good company.

 The mother of all school fundraisers in the Detroit area has to be the Ann Arbor PTO Thrift Shop.
-Started more than 15 years ago as a garage sale held at a school, the concept has grown beyond imagination.
+Started back in 1993 as a garage sale held at a school, the concept has grown beyond imagination.

-Today the district PTO leases a 18,000 square-foot building in an area of Ann Arbor called Resale Row.
-They accept donations of clothing, furniture and most everything in between from parents, the community, area businesses and colleges.
+Today the district PTO’s shop occupies a 22,000 square-foot building in an area of Ann Arbor called Resale Row.
+It accepts donations of clothing, furniture and most everything in between from parents, the community, area businesses and colleges.

 And the benefits don’t even end there.
 Donations to the store are tax-deductable for parents.
 The second-hand products are being recycled and are inexpensive.
-And the shop now employs 19 full- and part-time employees.
+And the shop even employs full- and part-time employees.